Rambler American: 1962

-The 1962 models included many improvements to lower maintenance requirements that included self-adjusting brakes, oil filters and changes extended from 2000 to 5000 mi, larger celluose-fiber air filters for extended life, manual transmission that never need draining, improved automatic transmissions with longer mileage between fluid changes, factory filled engine coolant guaranteed for two years or 24000 mi, deep-dip rustproofing with the entire body is submerged in rustproofing primer paint, ceramic coated tailpipes with the coated muffler wrapped in asbestos and included a rust-resistant aluminized steel shield with the muffler guaranteed to the original owner for the life of the car, aluminum window frames (sedan models), batteries guaranteed for two years or 24000 mi without any pro-rata charges, and numerous moving mechanical components now incorporating life-time lubrication eliminating customary grease or lubricant servicing.
+The 1962 models included many improvements to lower maintenance requirements that included self-adjusting brakes, oil filters and changes extended from 2000 to 5000 mi, larger cellulose-fiber air filters for extended life, manual transmission that never need draining, improved automatic transmissions with longer mileage between fluid changes, factory filled engine coolant guaranteed for two years or 24000 mi, deep-dip rustproofing with the entire body is submerged in rustproofing primer paint, ceramic coated tailpipes with the coated muffler wrapped in asbestos and included a rust-resistant aluminized steel shield with the muffler guaranteed to the original owner for the life of the car, aluminum window frames (sedan models), batteries guaranteed for two years or 24000 mi without any pro-rata charges, and numerous moving mechanical components now incorporating life-time lubrication eliminating customary grease or lubricant servicing.
 All front seats included deeper foam cushioning as standard on top of rubber-coated coil spring seat construction.
 Attaching plates for front seat belts made it easy to install seat belts while locating indentations were provided for adding lap belts for rear seat passengers.
 Furthermore, the Rambler American models continued to be the most affordable domestic-built cars.

 The automaker's president, George W. Romney, appeared prominently in advertisements, asking potential customers to "think hard" about new cars and describing "more than 100 improvements in the 1962 Ramblers" and why they are not available in competitive vehicles, as well as AMC "workers as progress-sharing partners" so that buyers can "expect superior craftsmanship."
 Car Life magazine noted the level of workmanship on the Rambler Americans was "not only acceptable but actually admirable."
 Production for the 1962 model year totaled 125,678 Rambler Americans of which almost 13,500 were convertibles.
 The Rambler brand ended in fourth place among all the manufacturers for the year.

 A significant change in leadership of AMC occurred in February 1962 when Romney resigned to enter politics and eventually become the Governor of Michigan.
 Roy Abernethy took over as president after successfully building a substantial dealer network for AMC from the dissimilar Nash and Hudson outlets.
-His strategy was to move AMC away from Romney's economy focus and expand the product line to met the "Big Three" domestic automakers head-on.
+His strategy was to move AMC away from Romney's economy focus and expand the product line to meet the "Big Three" domestic automakers head-on.